-On the way we will make a break in a typical communist-era canteen and there you can try the Czechoslovak style Coca Cola and typical czech street food snacks.
+On the way, we will take a break in a typical communist-era canteen and there you can try the Czechoslovak style Coca Cola and typical Czech street food snacks.

-Prague's most famous nickname is the City of Hundred Spires, on this tour we will unveil why.
+Prague's most famous nickname is the City of a Hundred Spires, on this tour, we will unveil why.
 You will visit the most famous but also some of the most hidden churches and their interiors.
-We will show you where Wolfgang Amadeus Mozart played organ, you will see the famous Infant Jesus of Prague and also a real humand hand once cut off a thief that is still hanging next to an entrance of the most beautiful Old Town baroque church.
+We will show you where Wolfgang Amadeus Mozart played the organ, you will see the famous Infant Jesus of Prague and also a real human hand once cut off a thief that is still hanging next to an entrance of the most beautiful Old Town baroque church.

-We will tell you about architecture and why certain parts were built in a certain way but we will also show you details that escape most visitor's sights like for example a bullet pierced armor of a deceased general or a face of a curious jesuit student that has unwantigly become part of a fresco of St. Nicholas Church.
+We will tell you about architecture and why certain parts were built in a certain way but we will also show you details that escape most visitor's sights like for example an armor of a deceased general pierced by a bullet or a face of a curious Jesuit student that has unwantigly become part of a fresco of St. Nicholas Church.

-Our personal favorite!
-Vysehrad is the place where the legends and the real history met to create one of the most magical UNESCO sights of Prague.
+Prague Vysehrad walking tour is our personal favorite!
+Vysehrad is the place where the legends and the real history meet to create one of the most magical UNESCO sights of Prague.
 It is here where the princess Libuse foretold the greatness of Prague from and where the coronation ceremony of Bohemian kings would start.
 Nowadays Vysehrad is a serene park area full of hidden Prague view spots and architectural gems.

-For czechs there is no more important place which would stand at the center of Czech National Revival.
+For Czechs, there is no more important place which would stand at the center of the Czech National Revival.
 It is here in the end where composers like Antonin Dvorak and Bedrich Smetana or writers like Bozena Nemcova or Jaroslav Seifert are buried.